 Resources & Services

-Our Center is preparing to offer resources and services to meet a variety of research needs.
-These resources and services will be available to the SDSU and SDSU Research Foundation research communities and our partner organizations through cost recovery services.
+Our Center offers resources and services to meet a variety of research needs.
+These resources and services are available to the SDSU, SDSU-IV, and SDSU Research Foundation research communities and our partner organizations through cost recovery services.

-These services will be offered at a cost and the Center will work with you to budget services into your grant and contract applications, as well as your funded studies.
+These services are offered at a cost.
 For additional information about where our research services will be located, visit our Alvarado Facilities webpage.

-Biomedical Methods: This group can assist researchers by providing information about biospecimen (for example, saliva and blood) collection, processing, storage and analysis services.
+This group can assist researchers by providing information about biospecimen (for example, saliva and blood) collection, processing, storage and analysis services.
+Complete our intake form to request a quote today.

-Intervention Methods: This group can assist researchers seeking to develop new or adapt existing evidence-based interventions for different populations and settings, including through the use of qualitative research methods such as focus groups and interviews.
+This group can assist researchers seeking to develop new or adapt evidence-based interventions for different populations and settings, including through the use of qualitative research methods such as focus groups and interviews.
 This group also can assist researchers seeking to plan for dissemination and sustainability of evidence-based intervention.
+Complete our intake form to request a quote today.

 Health Science Research Portal – Coming Soon